intel/pepc/docs/guide-main.md

 which compute die.

 Some dies do not include CPUs, but still have uncore frequency scaling capability.
-For example, on Granite Rapids Xeon there are "IO dies" that include uncore blocks related to PCIe and CXL.
+For example, on Granite Rapids Xeon there are "I/O dies" that include uncore blocks related to PCIe and CXL.
 Such dies are not discoverable via CPUID or sysfs, so `pepc` uses the TPMI mechanism to enumerate non-compute dies and assign them unique die IDs.

-**Note:** `pepc` dies do not correspond to physical silicon dies.
-This is more of a logical concept used to group uncore frequency domains.

 Typically client CPUs (e.g., Raptor Lake, Alder Lake) have a single compute die and no non-compute dies.
 Many server CPUs (e.g., Ice Lake Xeon, Sapphire Rapids Xeon) have only a single compute die